 Have some common sense and keep the volume down a bit.
 You can still have fun without being the loser on the beach everyone stares at.

 Thais rarely express physical affection to a member of the opposite sex in public.
-That’s saved for in private and your expressions of physical affection should be too.
-After all, if you’re feeling a bit amorous, you do have a room.
+That is saved for in private and your expressions of physical affection should be too.
+After all, if you are feeling a bit amorous, you do have a room.
 Use it, and spare the rest of us having to watch your physical gyrations.

-Do Only Wear Your Swimsuit on the Beach or at the Pool – Even in Bangkok, I occasionally see western tourists walking around in bikinis or bikini tops and shorts.
+Do Only Wear Your Swimsuit on the Beach or at the Pool – Even in Bangkok, I occasionally see western tourists walking around in bikinis, or bikini tops and shorts.
 In the middle of a major city.
-Obviously, the extreme heat is making them see a mirage as there really isn’t a beach in Bangkok, so why are they dressed like there is?
+Obviously, the heat is making them see a mirage as there really isn’t a beach in Bangkok, so why are they dressed like there is?

 In Thailand, swimsuits are appropriate for the beach or the pool.
 When you leave either area, for women put on shorts or skirt and a t shirt, or a sarong.
 For men, shorts and a t shirt will suffice.